 Superior labial branches

-Indirect branches of maxillary nerve
+Indirect branches of the maxillary nerve

-These are the fibers of the maxillary nerve passing through Pterygopalatine ganglion and go along with each pterygopalatine ganglionic branch to their destinations.
+These are the fibers of the maxillary nerve passing through the Pterygopalatine ganglion and go along with each pterygopalatine ganglionic branch to their destinations.

-Input of Pterygopalatine ganglion
+The input of Pterygopalatine ganglion

-Sensory fibers from maxillary nerve.
+Sensory fibers from the maxillary nerve.

-Parasympathetic (Secretomotor fibers) from greater petrosal nerve.
+Parasympathetic (Secretomotor fibers) from the greater petrosal nerve.

-Sympathetic fiber from deep petrosal nerve.
+Sympathetic fiber from the deep petrosal nerve.

 Branches of Pterygopalatine ganglion